 Consider making a donation to Care Alliance

-Care Alliance is a coalition of organisation / indivuals (of which CMF is a member) that aims to nurture better conversations about dying and opposes euthanasia and assisted suicide.
+Care Alliance is a coalition of organisation / individuals (of which CMFnz is a member) that aims to nurture better conversations about dying and opposes euthanasia and assisted suicide.

-They are planning some more public awareness campains in the coming months but needs additional resources to fund this.
+They are planning some more public awareness campaigns in the coming months but needs additional resources to fund this.

-Because some of the acitivies of Care Alliance are considered political, donations to them cannot be claimed back on tases
+Because some of the activities of Care Alliance are considered political, donations to them cannot be claimed back on taxes